aidenbull/bitcoin-user-graph/README.md

 `getTransactions <start_block_index> <end_block_index> <filename>`

 This will produce two files in the `output/` directory: `transactions-<filename>.txt` and `transactionStoreLog-<filename>.txt`.
 The first file contains the transaction info required for producing the user graph.
-The second file contains info that will be useful for resuming where you left off if `getTransactions` is interrupted for any reason.
+The second file contains info that will be useful for resuming where you left off if `getTransactions` is interrupted for any reason. `getTransactions` also reads some input from `config.json`.
+The values in `config.json` are values that likely won't need to be changed between executions.
+Important values that need to be set are rpcuser and rpcpassword.
+These values are required for interfacing with Bitcoin Core, and should match the values stored in .bitcoin/bitcoin.conf.
+See <a href="https://github.com/bitcoin/bitcoin/blob/master/share/examples/bitcoin.conf">rpcuser and rpcpassword</a> for more info.

 `calculateUserGraph` is the program that computes a user graph using transaction info obtained from `getTransactions`.
 Usage for `calculateUserGraph` is as follows: